 How can I promote Information Literacy Month at my library?

-Additional ideas and the HTML code for the badge are available via the Libraries Thriving website.
+Additional ideas and a national information literacy badge are available on the Libraries Thriving website.

 Promotion ideas for school libraries